paulfioravanti/paulfioravanti.github.io/_posts/2018-10-29-build-a-ci-cd-pipeline-for-your-jekyll-site.md

 blog-related problem I would be dealing with.

-That is, until I ran [HTMLProofer][] over the site, and it spat out a bunch of validation issues that showed me I had a significant amount of issues
+That is, until I ran [HTMLProofer][] over the site, and it spat out a bunch of validation issues that showed me I had a significant amount of problems
 including:

 - Some of the links I had in older posts were returning [`404`][HTTP 404]